A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Point-to-Point MIMO System: Codebook Design Feedback Encoding

 We can think of \( p(k \mid \mby) \) as an approximation of \( p(k \mid \mbh) \) from~\eqref{eq:responsibilities_h} because of the fixed noise covariance of every component.
 That is, since there is a true underlying channel \( \mbh \) leading to the current observation \( \mby = \mbA \mbh + \mbn \), the responsibility \( p(k \mid \mby) \) can be seen as an approximation of the probability \( p(k \mid \mbh) \) that the channel \( \mbh \) stems from the \( k \)th \ac{GMM} component.
 To investigate the influence of using \( p(k \mid \mby) \) instead of \( p(k \mid \mbh) \), it is interesting to look at the performance of the feedback information calculated as

-Note, that this approach is infeasible in practice because the channel \( \mbh \) would have to be known in the online phase.
+Note that this approach is infeasible in practice because the channel \( \mbh \) would have to be known in the online phase.
 Nevertheless, it serves as a baseline for the performance analysis.

-\emph{Proposed codebook construction:} Once the training dataset \( \mc{H} \) has been used to fit a \( K \)-components \ac{GMM}, we cluster the training data according to their \ac{GMM} responsibilities.
+\emph{Proposed codebook construction:} Once the training dataset \( \mc{H} \) has been used to fit a \( K \)-components \ac{GMM}, we cluster the training data according to their \ac{GMM} responsibilities, i.e., channels exhibiting high similarities measured in terms of the responsibilities are assigned to the same component and thereby form a cluster.
 That is, we partition \( \mc{H} \) into \( K \) disjoint sets denoted by

 for \( k = 1, \dots, K \).
-We now determine the codebook \( \mc{Q} = \{ \mbQ_k \}_{k=1}^K \) by computing every transmit covariance matrix \( \mbQ_k \) such that it maximizes the summed rate in \( \mc{V}_k \): \ifdefined\ONECOLUMN
+We now determine the codebook \( \mc{Q} = \{ \mbQ_k \}_{k=1}^K \) by computing every transmit covariance matrix \( \mbQ_k \) such that it maximizes the summed rate in \( \mc{V}_k \):